 They have stock images that you can use too, which is pretty neat.
 I like that kind of stuff as well.
 But again, if you type in “dog with two people,” there aren’t really many options at all; it’s not specific enough.

 This platform provides images completely attribution-free.
 You can go ahead and put these images right onto your website and you’re fine.
-You don’t have anyone to answer to anyone.
-However, when you download them, they appreciate it when you tip the artist or the photographer, but you don’t technically have to.
+You don’t have to answer to anyone.
+However, when you download them, they appreciate it when you tip the artist (who may need it for a website builder for artists or other business expense) or the photographer, but you don’t technically have to.

 The next resource is Unsplash.
 If you type in “dogs,” again, you’ll get some pretty unique ones.
 Then, when you try searching for “dog with two people,” you’ll see that they have some images that maybe you didn’t see before, which is great.
 However, you may not find any that actually have a single dog and two people.